discordjs/guide/guide/additional-info/es6-syntax.md

 });
 ```

-It is a bit less to write out and looks cleaner, but it shouldn't be necessary if you follow along with the [command handler](/command-handling/) part of the guide.
+The code is shorter and looks cleaner, but it shouldn't be necessary if you follow along with the [command handler](/command-handling/) part of the guide.

 You can also rename variables when destructuring, if necessary.
 A good example is when you're extracting a property with a name already being used or conflicts with a reserved keyword.
 The syntax is as follows: